 Skip to main content

 Issues represent represent a security problem that you can fix in a single place.
-The information is most useful for AppSec staff and developers.
+The information is most useful for AppSec teams and developers.

-An issue comprises all the observations from the Contrast IAST and ADR technologies that Contrast correlates together.
+An issue comprises all the observations from the Contrast AST and ADR technologies that Contrast correlates together.

 How Contrast creates issues